richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.2.6 =
+* Fixed issue where the block controls didn't appear on the WordPress 5.8 widgets screen.

 = 0.2.5 =
 * WordPress 5.8.0 compatibility.